 Which Dog Owners need to understand `Trigger Stacking?

-Do owners that may need to learn trigger stacking include owners of very anxious and stressed dogs.
+Dog owners may need to learn that trigger stacking may be relevant to their very anxious and stressed dogs.
 Also, owners of reactive dogs – perhaps rescue dogs from an abusive background and also maybe dogs who have just never been socialised or exposed as a pup or young adult.
 Dos with these issues tend to be very ‘reactive’ dogs – especially on lead when they cannot express their ‘fight or flight’ natural protective behaviours.

 Our Reactive Patterdale Terrier

 Our Patterdale terrier cross Blake shows some leash reactivity, particularly towards other dogs and fast moving objects such as bikes or scooters.
 We appointed a 121 trainer to help him.
 It was difficult to resolve these issues in a dog training class because having so many dogs around was stressful.
 Also there were no bikes at dog training, and so it was hard for him to get used to them if they are not there!
 We don’t like Blake to be under stress or for walkies to be stressful for ourselves.
 So we are working hard to understand his triggers in order to help him.

 So image that you have a phobia such as spiders, they might have a bad start to the day (perhaps you stub your toe when you get out of bed!).
 Then you might see a small spider that is far away and someone else gets rid of it.
 Then you might see another one crawls across the kitchen.
 Then on seeing a third spider – potentially a big and horrible one, this might set off a full scale panic attack.
 That’s because the previous ‘trggers’ – the other spiders and negative experiences were ‘stacking up’.
 The last one is the final trigger that just simply ‘pushes you over the edge’.